cloudmesh-community/case/README.md

 considering the posiblity of using the size of the rectangle the case fits into; this should speed up the process, since the dimentions can be viewed in Illustrator by clicking on the artboard tab on the right vertical tool bar and selecting the artboard setings button.
+The correct scale factor can be calculated by dividing the desired lenght by the length of the artboard.
+Then select all objects and scale them by the calculated factor.
-Once the design is appropriatly scaled, the artboard must be scaled up as well.
+Once this is done, the artboard must be scaled up as well.

 Once all editing is done, the design can be cut.
 This can be done by selecting the print option in the graphic design program and clicking